 Walker County will elect a five-member Board of Commissioners in November as its new form of government.

-James Hill of Rossville has filed his Declaration of Intent to seek the position of commissioner for District 1, which encompasses Rossville and Fairview.
+Hakie Shropshire has filed his Declaration of Intent to seek the position of commissioner for District 3, which includes the city of LaFayette.

 In addition to a Board of Commissioners, Walker County residents will vote in 2020 for sheriff, tax commissioner, coroner, probate judge, chief magistrate and some other judicial positions, superior court clerk and three Board of Education positions.